lukesherwood/volunteerboard/TOTO.md

 **TODO:**
-authorization, can I remove logic from the views do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes? go around website adding further instructions and back buttons etc
+authorization, can I remove logic from the views do you need to see /jobs jobs that are assigned? remove add, job functionality from jobs controller and routes? as well as event/job index? go around website adding further instructions and back buttons etc

 **Front-end**
-make nav bar bigger
 update devise views
 bootstrap alerts
-links as sidebar functions for organiser owner

 **extras**
+search function?
 add photo to user -from facebook? add further omniauths add date/time picker